16 October 2018

 4. Sound of Harmony Concert Grand, Steinway & Sons | $1,630,000

-This piano took four long years to build, which isn’t a surprise considering it’s decorated with inlays of 40 different woods.
+This piano took four long years to build, which isn’t a surprise considering it’s decorated with inlays of 40 different kinds of wood.
 The lid replicates artwork by Chinese painter Shi Qi.
 The woods used include ebony, ashwood and rosewood.
 It’s valued at a huge $1.63 million dollars.

 Yet another Steinway & Sons piano enters this list at number three.
 This particularly eye-catching red and white piano was inspired by U2 singer Bono.
 He wanted the company to create something that would take centre stage at the Red Auction event held in New York.
 This was a charity that was to help fight AIDS, Tuberculosis and Malaria in Africa.
 Incredibly, the piano ended up selling for $1.925 million dollars, and all for a good cause.